jrgrant/hass_ids_hyyp/README.md

 ## Requirements

-- Requires Home Assistant version 2023.4 and newer.
+- Requires Home Assistant version 2024.11 and newer.
-    - Version 2023.7.3 and newer is recommended.
 - Due to the integration connecting to IDS servers, the Home Assistant server requires an internet connection.